New Flyer Xcelsior: History

 The Xcelsior was introduced October 2008 APTA Expo held in San Diego.
 The Xcelsior started off as a set of improvements to the company's prior product, the New Flyer Low Floor, but over the development process the company said it ended up designing a new bus.
-Compared to the Low Flyer, the Xcelsior was 10% lighter, boosting fuel economy by about 7%.
+Compared to the Low Floor, the Xcelsior was 10% lighter, boosting fuel economy by about 7%.

 The bus was also designed to allow a much larger cooling system and the addition of a SCR system, both required to meet the more stringent EPA mandates that were coming in 2010.
 To accommodate the change, the Thermo King air conditioning system was moved from the rear of the bus to a roof mount location over the front axle.
 New Flyer found that the move improved the weight balance of the bus, and when combined with enhanced insulation, contributed to the vehicle running quieter.

 The interior of the bus was also modified.
 By moving the fuel tank and modifying the rear suspension, seating capacity was increased from 39 to 42 (on the 40-foot model), with more forward-facing seats.
 To improve accessibility, the floor height was lowered to 14 in with the ability to kneel down to 10 in, and the front entry door was widened, allowing a wider wheelchair ramp.
 To improve interior aesthetics, visible fasteners were eliminated and molded plastic surfaces were introduced.
 The utilitarian instrument panel was replaced with an automotive-style electronic dashboard.

 The bus also had a redesigned front face, bumpers, and roof shrouds that also offered better aerodynamics and the front improved visibility for the driver.

 At launch, the Xcelsior was only available in a 40 ft length with power from the Cummins ISL 280 and a Allison B400 conventional transmission or the Allison EP-40 hybrid drive.
 Brampton Transit, serving Brampton, Ontario, was the first agency to order the Xcelsior.

 The first trolleybus version of the Xcelsior was an XT40 built in 2014 for the Seattle trolleybus system, operated by King County Metro, the first unit of an order placed in 2013.
 King County Metro also purchased the XT60 (articulated trolleybus), and both XT40s and XT60s were subsequently purchased by the San Francisco Municipal Railway, for the San Francisco trolleybus system.

+In August 2024, New Flyer quietly updated their brochure to say that beginning with the 2026 model year, the XDE60 will be discontinued as New Flyer was unable to find a powertrain compliant with new regulations taking effect around that time.
+With the 2027 model year, the XDE35 will be discontinued due to projected low demand.
+New Flyer originally planned to simultaneously discontinue the XN35 for the same reason, but they would quietly reverse their decision in May 2025.